maple-research-lab/lsgan-gp-alt/README.md

 -pillow Usage
 ### Data-Set
-Change directory to the LS-GAN-GP directory
+Change the directory to LS-GAN-GP directory.
 You can download the CelebA data-set using command:
 ```
 $ python download.py celebA